-Hey!
-If you’re someone who likes videos better, this one is for you!
+If you like videos better, this one is for you!

 How Long Does it Take to Grow Cut Flowers from Seed?

 The days to maturity of each annual flower will vary.
 The seed packet of each flower variety will give a range of how long the flower needs to grow.
-Most cut flowers that I grow have a range of 70-100 days to maturity.
+Most cut flowers I grow range from 70-100 days to maturity.

 One confusing thing about the term “days to maturity” is that it measures the time it takes from the seed being in the ground to the first bloom that opens.
 This means that you might have 70 days until the first bloom, but it might be more like 80 or 85 days until the flower really gets going.

 This is probably not a problem in places with longer growing seasons, but I live in zone 3 in Saskatchewan, where we only have 90-100 growing days, depending on what the frost decides to do that year.

 Because I have a short growing season, I start almost all of my cut flowers indoors, then direct seed a second crop of the seeds with a shorter number of days to maturity.
 This way, I’m guaranteed flowers even if we have an early frost and something unexpected happens at either end of the growing season.

 When Do I Start Flowers From Seed Indoors?

 Generally, I start my flowers 4-6 weeks before I intend to set them outside.
 I have started them earlier, but I find that they are difficult to harden off and take forever to get going.
 I’m working on refining my hardening-off process, and I promise to share it with you when I find something that’s a little more foolproof.